bata24/gef/README.md

     - ![](images/link-map.png)
 - `dtor-dump`: dumps some destructor functions list.
     - ![](images/dtor-dump.png)
-- `ptr-mangle`: shows the mangled value will be mangled by `PTR_MANGLE`.
+- `ptr-mangle`: shows the mangled value that will be mangled by `PTR_MANGLE`.
 - `ptr-demangle`: shows the demangled value of the value mangled by `PTR_MANGLE`.
     - ![](images/ptr-mangle-demangle.png)
-- `search-mangled-ptr`: searches the mangled value from RW memory.
+- `search-mangled-ptr`: searches for the mangled value from RW memory.
     - ![](images/search-mangled-ptr.png)
 - `follow`: changes `follow-fork-mode` setting.
     - ![](images/follow.png)